Shronky/spontaneous-combustion-site/README.md

 # Spontaneous Combustion website
-A website to for the Spontaneous Combustion Developer.
+A website for the Spontaneous Combustion Developer.